braziljs/harmonic-theme-conf-boilerplate/README.md

 # How to use it
 First of all, you'll need to install Harmonic.
-As Harmonic is a [Node.js](http://nodejs.org/) based project, obviously, you'll need to install it.
+As Harmonic is a [Node.js](http://nodejs.org/) based project, obviously, you'll need to install it first if you don't have it yet.
 ```shell
 npm install harmonic -g
 ```